- Beds: one king, one split queen

 - Internet-connected Roku TV with Netflix & cable

-- Private en suite bathroom
+- Private en suite luxury bathroom

 - Heated marble floor

-- Clawfoot slipper tub
+- Clawfoot cast-iron slipper tub

 - Vertical spa with shower heads and body jets

 Features: The main space of this room is about 600 sq ft/56 m2 with dark wood furnishings and a yellow design motif.
 It has a sleigh-style king bed with a pillow-top traditional mattress and a seating area with two side chairs and table.
 The exposed brick of the kitchen chimney runs up the back wall of the room, with built-in shelving for antique books.
 The floor and trim are oak, with custom wainscoting cabinetry running along the four-foot knee walls.
-Under the east gable there's a custom-build split queen bed with 10-inch luxury memory foam matresses: it can be made up as a single queen, or as two 30-inch-wide twins that split apart.
+Under the east gable there's a custom-build split queen bed with 10-inch luxury memory foam mattresses: it can be made up as a single queen, or as two 30-inch-wide twins that split apart.
 There's a wardrobe along one wall for hanging clothes.
 The private en suite bath, with its heated marble tile floor, is accessed through a pocket door.
 The toilet in a separate water closet just to the left, with the exposed brick of the home's main chimney running up the back wall.
 The main room features a double-sink marble vanity and cast-iron clawfoot slipper tub.
 The large vertical spa set under the west-facing gable has two shower heads, four body jets, and a small frosted glass window.

 Groups: This room can be paired with the Music Room across the hall, covering the entire third floor.
 There's enough space between the two rooms for six to eight guests.

 History: This space appears to have been unfinished since the home’s completion in 1899.
 The ceilings are lower here than they are on the front side of the attic, suggesting that the space was used primarily as storage.
 The small windows were designed to be ornamental from the exterior and to provide a minimal amount of natural light; they were never intended to be openable.
 The innkeepers began renovating this space in the spring of 2015.
 To comply with safety regulations, the window on the north side of the house was enlarged slightly to provide adequate egress.
 Because of strict historic preservation standards – the entire town is a National Historic Landmark, and the 1899 Inn is a contributing structure – the innkeepers had to ask special permission for the change.
 The window opening was enlarged by about 10 inches/25 centimeters on the bottom edge, which makes for a more symmetrical look on the exterior, and the single casement was replaced with French windows that open outward.
 The two gable windows on the sides of the house were badly rotted, and were replaced with near-exact replicas that open out awning-style.
 The new windows are historically-appropriate (wood only, no vinyl) and were custom-made to replicate the original multi-pane design.
 During construction, the innkeepers discovered a network of cast iron pipes in the floor that supplied gas to wall-mounted lamps in the bedrooms below.
 They also discovered a few items lost by the home’s previous occupants.
-Most notably: a military identification tag from World War II worn by a veteran who lived in the house in the late 1940s.
+Most notably: a military identification tag from World War II worn by an army veteran who lived in the house in the late 1940s.